JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### Glitch

 [Glitch](https://glitch.com/) is a playground and a way to build your apps faster than ever, and see them live on their own glitch.com subdomain.
-You cannot currently have a a custom domain, and there are a few [restrictions](https://glitch.com/faq#restrictions) in place, but it’s really great to prototype.
-It looks fun (and this is a plus), and it’s not a dumbed down environment — you get all the power of Node.js, a CDN, secure storage for credentials, GitHub import/export and much more.
+You cannot currently have a a custom domain, and there are a few [restrictions](https://glitch.com/faq#restrictions) in place, but it's really great to prototype.
+It looks fun (and this is a plus), and it's not a dumbed down environment — you get all the power of Node.js, a CDN, secure storage for credentials, GitHub import/export and much more.

 Provided by the company behind FogBugz and Trello (and co-creators of Stack Overflow).